 Pittsburgh Steelers’ Super Bowl Quarterback Ben Roethlisberger Announces New England Area K-9 Grant

-Pittsburgh, PA – Today, Pittsburgh Steelers’ Super Bowl Quarterback and Findlay, OH native, Ben Roethlisberger, announced the fifth grant of the 2013-14 season from the Ben Roethlisberger Foundation at The Giving Back Fund.
-The Foundation will be distributing a grant to the Massachusetts State Police in honor of the Steelers upcoming game against the New England Patriots on Sunday, November 3.
+Pittsburgh, PA. – Today, Pittsburgh Steelers’ Super Bowl Quarterback and Findlay, OH native, Ben Roethlisberger, announced the first grant of the 2015-16 season from the Ben Roethlisberger Foundation at The Giving Back Fund.
+The Foundation will be distributing a grant to the Duxbury Police Department just east of Foxborough, MA where the Steelers will play the New England Patriots on September 10, 2015.

-The Massachusetts State Police will use the grant to purchase a new K-9 that they plan to have on the force by the end of the year.
+The Duxbury Police Department will apply the grant funds to the purchase and training of a new dog to replace K-9 Zar after his upcoming retirement.
+K-9 Zar has worked patrol and assisted the SWAT team for nine years.

-This marks the seventh season that the Ben Roethlisberger Foundation has distributed grants to K-9 units.
-The mission of the Ben Roethlisberger Foundation is to support K-9 units of police and fire departments throughout the United States with a particular emphasis on support for service dogs in Pittsburgh, PA.
-Roethlisberger and the Foundation also strive to support Make-A-Wish.
+This marks the ninth season that the Ben Roethlisberger Foundation has distributed grants to K-9 units.
+The mission of the Ben Roethlisberger Foundation is to support K-9 units of police and fire departments throughout the United States, with a particular emphasis on support for service dogs in Pittsburgh, PA.
+Roethlisberger and the Foundation also support Make-A-Wish.

 In commenting on why the mission of the foundation is so important to him, Roethlisberger said, “We’re very fortunate to be in the position that we are able to help these K-9 units.
 The work that is performed by the dogs and their handlers as well as the bond that is formed is incredible.
 We’re just thrilled to do our small part.”

+Fans of The Ben Roethlisberger Foundation can support future K-9 grants by purchasing candy on Sarris Candies’ website, (www.SarrisCandiesFundraising.com), using a special purchase code (77-7777).
+Sarris will donate 25 percent of the purchase price to the Ben Roethlisberger Foundation.

-For more information about the Ben Roethlisberger Foundation or The Giving Back Fund, please contact Stephanie Sandler or visit www.bigben7.com or www.givingback.org.
+For more information about the Ben Roethlisberger Foundation or The Giving Back Fund, please contact Jessica Duffaut or visit www.bigben7.com or www.givingback.org.

 About Ben Roethlisberger

-Ben Roethlisberger is in his ninth season as quarterback for the Pittsburgh Steelers, and already has secured his place in the record books.
+Ben Roethlisberger just completed his 11th season as quarterback for the Pittsburgh Steelers and was selected for the 2015 Pro Bowl game—the third selection of his career.
 At 6-foot-5 and 245 pounds, he is aptly referred to as Big Ben, and has become known for big performances and a humble approach.
 Roethlisberger is one of only 10 starting quarterbacks to win two or more Super Bowls.
 In 2009, he led the Steelers to a 27-23 victory over the Arizona Cardinals in Tampa with a thrilling touchdown pass in the final seconds.
 In 2006, Roethlisberger became the youngest starting quarterback to win a Super Bowl, defeating the Seattle Seahawks 21-10 in Detroit.
-Roethlisberger was voted to the Pro Bowl in 2007 and 2012, and already holds most of the passing records for the Steelers.
+Roethlisberger was voted to the Pro Bowl in 2007, 2012 and 2014, and already holds most of the passing records for the Steelers.
 He is the only quarterback to lead his team to the conference championship game in each of his first two seasons.
 He was the unanimous Rookie of the Year in 2004, breaking Dan Marino’s rookie records for completion percentage and passer rating, and was the first quarterback in NFL history to compile a 13-0 regular season record as a rookie.

 Roethlisberger was raised in Findlay, OH and was a three-sport star at Findlay High School.
-He went on to set nearly every quarterback record at Miami University (Ohio) prior to foregoing his senior season and becoming the 11th overall pick by the Pittsburgh Steelers in the 2004 NFL Draft.
-Roethlisberger resides near Pittsburgh with his wife Ashley, son Benjamin and his dog Hercules.
+He went on to set nearly every quarterback record at Miami University (Ohio) prior to forgoing his senior season and becoming the 11th overall pick by the Pittsburgh Steelers in the 2004 NFL Draft.
+Roethlisberger resides near Pittsburgh with his wife Ashley, son Benjamin, daughter Baylee and dog Hercules.

 About The Giving Back Fund